Potato Corn Chowder with Bacon

+ROUX + VEGGIES.
 Along with the leek you’ll want to toss in some chopped onion and minced garlic.
-Saute them in a bit of butter until they’re nice and tender, then add some flour and pour in the chicken broth & milk.
+Saute them in a bit of butter until they’re nice and tender (Add a pinch of salt to help the onion and leek sweat and cook for 4-5 minutes until tender and transparent.)
+Add garlic and corn (fresh, frozen or canned all work) and cook for 2-3 more minutes.
+Then, add some flour and pour in the chicken broth & milk.
 Whisk, whisk, whisk and turn the heat up to a simmer.
 Add the chopped potatoes (I usually do about 1/4″ chunks) and corn (fresh or frozen) and season.

 Serve immediately and watch it get devoured within seconds.
 Seriously though, we inhale this soup!
 It’s hearty, flavorful, filling and will definitely keep you coming back for more!
 Enjoy!!